 In the face of a natural disaster, it is important to respond quickly, as this can save lives.
 One of the greatest challenges in the midst of a natural disaster is to get the necessary supplies to the affected areas quickly and efficiently.
-This could make the difference between life and death and it requires a reliable supply chain that’s effective and works quickly.
+This could make the difference between life and death and it requires a reliable supply chain that works quickly.

-SCM Globe provides supply chain management simulation technology that is engaging, educational and entertaining.
-SCM Globe worked with the World Food Programme’s Global Logistics Cluster to create an online training and planning platform for their logistics staff and the staff of other organizations they work with in humanitarian and disaster response missions.
+SCM Globe provides supply chain management simulation technology that is engaging, educational and accessable.
+We worked with the World Food Programme’s Global Logistics Cluster to create an online training and planning platform for their logistics staff, and the staff of other organizations they work with in humanitarian and disaster response missions.

-This supply chain is modeled by combinations of four types of entities that are defined and then located on the map:
+This disaster response supply chain to Nepal is modeled by combinations of four types of entities that are defined and then located on the map:

 Examples of these entities are shown below.
 Data used to define the entities in this case study was provided by the World Food Programme’s Global Logistics Cluster.
-See more about the Global Logistics Cluster in this short YouTube video.
+See more about this supply chain in our online library case called “Nepal Earthquake Disaster Response Supply Chain“.

-The screenshot below shows a group of the four entities that define the segment of the supply chain that moves products between Kathmandu DC airport and the regional Deurali warehouse:
+The screenshot below shows a group of those four entities that define a segment of the supply chain.
+As shown on the map, it is the segment of the supply chain that moves products between Kathmandu DC airport and the regional Deurali warehouse:

 Each of these four entities is defined in their dialog boxes in the screenshot above.